The Learning Design Compass

 Think about: Provocative questions, intriguing case studies, puzzles to solve, challenges to overcome.

-What's the unexpected moment — the thing that illuminates, contradicts, or shifts their understanding?
+What's the unexpected moment that illuminates, contradicts, or shifts their understanding?

 Every good story has a turning point.
 What's yours?
 This might be: A case study that challenges assumptions, a concept that reframes everything, a practical experience that reveals complexity, an "aha moment" where things click.